-- 342. The referral form is available on the DBS website: www.homeoffice.gov.uk/agencies-public-bodies/dbs.
-The DBS does not accept a referral by any other means. - 343.
+- 348. A referral to DBS can be made online or by downloading the referral form from: www.gov.uk/guidance/making-barring-referrals-to-the-dbs#online-referral-form. - 349.
 The DBS must form an opinion about whether the individual is unsuitable to work with children and young people in the future.
-Once listed, the individual must not work in a regulated activity. - 344.
+Once listed, the individual must not work in a regulated activity. - 350.
 If the person is included on the list, the DBS will confirm this in writing to us, and will inform the individual by letter.
 If the individual is placed on the 'barred with representation' list, they have the opportunity to make written representations to the DBS against their inclusion on the list.
 The DBS may pass representations made by the individual to us for comment.
 Similarly, the DBS will forward all responses we submit to the individual for comment.